What can we learn from the history of charity and charity shops?

 A century ago, the most common charity-run shops were those selling craft goods made by people with disabilities.
 These facilitated the employment of disabled craftspeople and offered customers a way of showing their support, but they rarely turned a profit.
 That profit-making was not a factor in whether such shops were considered successful, is a reminder to us that charity shops have a variety of social and community functions, of which fundraising is just one.
 Today, this might be easily forgotten if it were not for the evidence preserved in charity archives.
 Next time you are browsing the shelves of your local charity shop, you might reflect about this longer lineage.

 Dr George Gosling (@gcgosling) is Senior Lecturer in History at the University of Wolverhampton.
 Dr Georgina Brewis (@DrGinaB) is Associate Professor in the History of Education at University College London.
 She received research funding for an Academy Research Project in 2014.
-Her research on charity archives was featured in the British Academy Virtual Summer Showcase and they will both host a virtual tour of the histories of charity shops as part of the Being Human Festival on 18 November, Shopping for a cause?
+Her research on charity archives was featured in the British Academy Virtual Summer Showcase and they both hosted a virtual tour on the histories of charity shops as part of the 2020 Being Human Festival, Shopping for a cause?

 You can read more about the project at Charity and Voluntary Sector Archives.

 Lead image: Reproduced courtesy of Oxfam.
 Oxford, Bodleian Libraries, MS. Oxfam DON/1/3.